Yoga for health

 Look for yoga classes at your local gym, health center, or yoga studio.
 If you are new to yoga, start with a beginner class.
 Talk with the instructor before the class and tell them about any injuries or health conditions you may have.

 You may want to ask about the instructor's training and experience.
-However, while most instructors have had some formal training, there are no certified yoga training programs.
+However, while most instructors have had some formal training, there is no objective yoga certification body.
 Choose an instructor you enjoy working with who does not push you in ways you are not comfortable.

 What to Expect